 A registered design can mean the difference between the success and failure of your product.
-Find out the basics, how they work and how they can help you in our registered design FAQs.
-Get in touch.
+Find out the basics, how they work and how they can help you, in our registered design FAQs.

 A registered design is a form of intellectual property for protecting the aesthetics of a design.
 Once a design is validly registered it can generally be used to prevent anyone else using the same or similar design.

 Registered designs offer a cost-effective way of protecting your intellectual property and also offer (in the UK and Europe) a relatively long term of up to 25 years.

 Any new three-dimensional (3D) product, including parts of a larger product; and two-dimensional designs, including graphic designs, computer icons and typographic type-faces may be the subject of a registration.
 The protection is for the appearance of the whole or part of the product, including, shape, configuration, colour, pattern and ornamentation.

 A design application is usually accompanied an indication of the product to which the design relates and photographs or drawings of the design sufficient to show the features of the design which are considered to be new.

 A maximum of 15 years from the creation of the design or 10 years from the first marketing of the design.
 In the last five years a licence is available to third parties who wish to use the design.